missionpinball/mpf-docs/displays/widgets/widget/text.rst

   get its actual text.
 This is useful for things like multi-language support, or to be able to have different text strings based on a configuration file (family-friendly versus R-rated text, etc.)
+* You can configure fonts and font styles to be automatically applied to text, and you can override them on a widget-by-widget basis.

 Text widget settings
 --------------------